Ingegneria-del-software-polimi-2024/ing-sw-2024-zuliani-tarabotto-tummolo-voss/README.md

   </table>
 </div>

-> In the lobby players can choose weather to join or create a team.
+> In the lobby players can choose wether to join or create a team.

 ### ROOM CREATION
 <div class="table-devenvironment">